KeyKia/mc-mdp-treewidth/readme.md

 - `sle` contains the low-treewidth system of linear equations solver
 - `commons` contains the tree decomposition and other implementations common to all approaches
 - `utils` contains scripts for converting inputs formats
-- `benchmarks` contains the dacapo benchmark suite used for the comparisons
+- `benchmarks` is the directory where the dacapo benchmark suite should be placed

 Using the Docker container
 ---------------------------